Logo Voyage

 Culture

-[edit]Kristiansand Zoo and Amusement Park (See below) is the second most visited tourist attraction in Norway.
+Kristiansand Zoo and Amusement Park (See below) is the second most visited tourist attraction in Norway.
 In addition to animals from all continents, the park offers amusements for children and adults.
 Pirates are a central themes, there are pirate ships and own pirate village.
-During the summer there is an own pirate show which for decades has attracted a large number of children.
+During the summer a pirate show is held which for decades has attracted a large number of children.

 Kristiansand has a flourishing cultural life.
 The city is known especially for music (for example, the symphony orchestra and several festivals) and Kilden Performing Arts Centre, but there is also an art museum for the visual arts and several art galleries, cinema and theater.
 Several of the cultural activities Kristiansand offers are located to Odderøya close to the city center (see do below).